teesar/2420-assignment-3/README.md

 sudo nginx -t
 ```

+* You were working with Kernel Release: 6.12.1-arch1-1 when writing this script.

 * Side Note: When writing a script that moves a file into a new location, make sure to run that command before you try and run the file.